 We love to welcome volunteers who would like to have some peaceful time and help us in the ways that fit them best.
 We currently have three main projects here.
 The first is making name signs for the native plants.
 We have paint, paint brushes, and photos of the plants we need drawings of.
-Please bring an apron for yourself.
+Please bring an apron for yourself for painting.
 The second project is making earth friendly trails around the property.
-The third is clearing the larger pieces of wood from the trail areas.
-Please bring gloves and a shovel.
+The third is working on the labyrinth.
+Please bring gloves.
 If any of these projects interest you, please contact us.

-If you don’t have an apron, shovel or gloves please let us know in advance so we can make sure we can supply those things when you come.
+If you don’t have an apron for painting or gloves for working in the garden, please let us know in advance so we can make sure we can supply those things when you come.

 San Diego County is in one of the top 25 most biologically diverse places in the World and most people do not know that.
 We need more people who care about the diversity here and somehow focusing on teaching people the names of the plants is a way to do that and is our current project.
 In knowing the name of anything, you build empathy.
 These plants need our protection and people generally protect what they love!

-We are looking for artists to paint flowers and the names of the flowers on thin wood disks that we have.
-If you have a chainsaw and you can help make more wood disks we can use your help.
+We are looking for artists to paint flowers and the names of the flowers.
 The art signs will be placed near the plant.

 We Live in a beautiful piece of land at 3,500 feet elevation between Santa Ysabel, CA and the historic town of Julian, California.
 This is a 10.8 acre property located at the Headwaters of the San Diego River.
 With many large stunning rock outcroppings. there are Metates carved into the rock and this has been the home to many before us.

 The location here is very unique because we are located in a transition zone right where low elevation coastal plants meet the high elevation mountainous plants.
 We also feature Riparian (located near rivers) native plants and also, rare, edible and endangered plants.